Nishitha29/QuizApp-Java/README.md

 ## 📚 Concepts Used

+Main Java concepts applied in this project:

-- Object-Oriented Programming (OOP)
+- **Object-Oriented Programming (OOP)**
 - Arrays and loops
 - User input with `Scanner`
 - Conditional logic (`switch` case)
-- Encapsulation via private variables and getters/setters
+- Encapsulation using private variables and getter/setter methods

 ---

 ## 🧠 What I Learned

+Key takeaways from building this project:

 - Structuring a Java project using classes and services
-- Capturing and validating user input
+- Capturing and validating user input effectively
-- Providing dynamic feedback based on logic
+- Providing dynamic feedback to users in real time
-- Writing clean and readable console-based programs
+- Writing clean, readable, and maintainable Java code